chigwell/llm7.io/TERMS.md

 # Terms of Service

-*Last Updated: 9 May 2025*
+*Last Updated: 11 June 2025*

 Thank you for using **LLM7.io** (“the Service”).
 By accessing or using the Service, you agree to be bound by these terms (“Terms”).
 If you do not accept all of these Terms, please discontinue use immediately.

 ### 1. Description of the Service

 * LLM7.io provides free, open access to large language models, supported by donations and optional advertising.
-* The Service is designed for experimentation and research; no authentication or payment is required.
+* The Service is designed for experimentation and research; no payment is required.

 ### 2. Accuracy, Hallucinations & User Responsibility